Economy of China: Labor force

-China's estimated employed labor force in 2005 totaled 791 million people, about 60% of the total population.
-During 2003, 49% of the labor force worked in agriculture, forestry, and fishing; 22% in mining, manufacturing, energy, and construction industries; and 29% in the services sector and other categories.
-In 2004 some 25 million persons were employed by 743,000 private enterprises.
+With 773 million workers, China's labor force is the world's largest as of 2024.

 In January 2016, a two-child policy replaced the one-child policy, which was in turn was replaced with a three-child policy in May 2021.
 In July 2021, all family size limits as well as penalties for exceeding them were removed.

 The All-China Federation of Trade Unions is the country's only legally permissible trade union.
 Attempts to form trade unions independent of the ACFTU have been rare and short-lived.
 One notable example is the Beijing Workers' Autonomous Federation formed during the 1989 Tiananmen Square protests and massacre.
 Martial Law Command Headquarters issued a public notice declaring the BWAF an illegal organization and ordering it to disband on the grounds that Federation leaders were among "the main instigators and organizers in the capital of the counterrevolutionary rebellion.
+E-commerce platforms are a reasonable source of employment in China.
+A 2019 World Bank report on China's e-commerce development describes employment in online shops, website designs, product photography, logistics, and suppliers of materials and intermediate goods while noting limitations in measuring the causal effect of e-commerce on employment.
+Other studies including a 2109 Alibaba Research Institute study estimated that Alibaba's retail platform is associated with 40.82 million jobs in China in 2018, including 15.58 million transaction-related jobs and 25.24 million indirect jobs.The study included employment connected with online retailing and related upstream and downstream activities.
+Other online retail companies like JD.com and Pinduoduo contribute significantly to employment while there has been a significant shift to merchant entrepreneurship, platform services, livestreaming, logistics, warehousing, delivery, and flexible work.

 As of 2024, China has one of the lowest retirement ages among major world economies, with many working women eligible for retirement at 50 and men at 60.